Do we believe Christ rose from the dead, or just think we do?

 For this reason I too, having heard of the faith in the Lord Jesus which exists among you and your love for all the saints, 16 do not cease giving thanks for you, while making mention of you in my prayers; 17 that the God of our Lord Jesus Christ, the Father of glory, may give to you a spirit of wisdom and of revelation in the knowledge of Him.
 18 I pray that the eyes of your heart may be enlightened, so that you will know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints, Ephesians 1:15-18 (NASB)

 In my own case, the Holy Spirit “opened my eyes” to understand and believe that Jesus is truly the risen one described in the Bible.
 Before he did this for me, I did not believe because my spiritual eyes had been blinded by Satan, according to 2 Corinthians 4:4.
 But I asked Jesus, if he were real, to come into my life and show me the truth about himself.
 Amazingly, God used the slightly open door to set up residence in my life and open my spiritual understanding to Jesus’ identity as the risen Savior and Lord.
-In an instant of revelation, the Spirit moved me from unbelief to faith by an inner miracle of healing my blinded mind.
+In an instant of revelation, the Spirit moved me from unbelief to faith by an inner miracle of opening my blinded mind.
 I came to understand and believe that Jesus actually rose from the dead, and that changed everything in my life.

 For God, who said, “Let there be light in the darkness,” has made this light shine in our hearts so we could know the glory of God that is seen in the face of Jesus Christ.
 2 Corinthians 4:6 (NLT)